A colorful welcome greets convention center vistors

 The entire Grand Plaza project, which uses just 0.1 watts of light per square foot (0.09 m2), was part of a larger LEED certification effort.

-StudioK1 selected Philips Color Kinetics products for their reliability and compatibility with other systems.
-The design team had prior experience using ColorReach Powercore, and knew that these fixtures would provide an ideal LED lighting solution for their tower.
+StudioK1 selected Color Kinetics products for their reliability and compatibility with other systems.
+The design team had prior experience using ColorReach Powercore, and knew that these luminaires would provide an ideal LED lighting solution for their tower.
 "We also knew the optics were interchangeable and [the fixtures] would be compatible with the overall site DMX control system used," LeSage Crawford said.

 The tower adds a central opening feature to the plaza, said LeSage Crawford.
 "It is the first element you see as you drive up, which adds a dynamic to the plaza.
 It's nice to have a feature that guides you into the plaza."